Proto-Protestants

 “And so we, having been called through his will in Christ Jesus, are not justified through ourselves or through our own wisdom or understanding or piety, or works that we have done in holiness of heart, but through faith, by which the Almighty God has justified all who have existed from the beginning; to whom be the glory forever and ever.
 Amen.”

 No. These doctrines are not theological novelties of the sixteenth century.
-They reflect convictions expressed by many Christians well before the Reformation—convictions this website documents from pre-Reformation sources.
+They reflect convictions expressed by many Christians well before the Reformation—convictions this website aims to document.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.